openhab/openhab-docs/10_users_manual/90_appendix/10_contributing/contributing.md

 # Contributing to openHAB

+## Logging issues

- use the table below to determine where your issue should be logged:
+Use the table below to determine where your issue should be logged:

 Issue | Where to report
 ------|----------------